-California Water Code, section 13377, requires that: "Notwithstanding any other provision of this division, the state board and the regional boards shall, as required or authorized by the Federal Water Pollution Control Act, as amended, issue waste discharge and dredged or fill material permits which apply and ensure compliance with all applicable provisions of the act and acts amendatory thereof or supplementary, thereto, together with any more stringent effluent standards or limitations necessary to implement water quality control plans, or for the protection of beneficial uses, or to prevent nuisance."
+California Water Code, section 13377, requires that: "Notwithstanding any other provision of this division, the state board and the regional boards shall, as required or authorized by the

+Federal Water Pollution Control Act, as amended, issue waste discharge and dredged or fill material permits which apply and ensure compliance with all applicable provisions of the act and acts amendatory thereof or supplementary, thereto, together with any more stringent effluent standards or limitations necessary to implement water quality control plans, or for the protection of beneficial uses, or to prevent nuisance."

-The proposed Permit fails to include an Effluent for Lead as required by Federal Regulations 40 CFR 122.44 and the permit should not be adopted in accordance with California Water Code Section 13377.
+C. The Permit fails to include an Effluent for Lead as required by Federal Regulations 40 CFR 122.44 and the permit should not be adopted in accordance with California Water Code Section 13377

 Federal Regulations, 40 CFR 122.44 (d)(i), requires that; "Limitations must control all pollutants or pollutant parameters (either conventional, nonconventional, or toxic pollutants) which the Director determines are or may be discharged at a level which will cause, have the reasonable potential to cause, or contribute to an excursion above any State water quality standard, including State narrative criteria for water quality."
-Using the worst-case measured hardness from the receiving water of 15 mg/L, the applicable chronic criterion (maximum four-day average concentration) is $0.34 \mu g/L$ and the applicable acute criterion (maximum one-hour average concentration) is $10.78 \mu g/L$, as total recoverable.
-The maximum observed effluent concentration for total lead was $0.5 \mu g/L$, based on 5 samples collected between May 2002 and June 2004.
-The maximum observed upstream receiving water total lead concentration was $0.7 \mu g/L$, based on 5 samples collected between May 2002 and June 2004.
+Using the worst-case measured hardness from the receiving water of 15 mg/L, the applicable chronic criterion (maximum four-day average concentration) is $0.34~\mu g/L$ and the applicable acute criterion (maximum one-hour average concentration for total lead was $0.5~\mu g/L$, based on 5 samples collected between May 2002 and June 2004.
+The maximum observed upstream receiving water total lead concentration was $0.7~\mu g/L$, based on 5 samples collected between May 2002 and June 2004.
 Clearly the discharge exceeds the water quality objective and there is no assimilative capacity for lead.
 The proposed Order fails to establish an effluent limitation for lead.